 Humanities Council program staff are cordially invited to a two-day conference on July 25th and 26th, for peer-led facilitated conversations on public humanities programming, grantmaking, leadership, and collaboration.
-On July 27th, there will be an optional field trip to the Newark Earthworks, a UNESCO World Heritage List inscription Ancient American Indian site 45-minutes from Columbus.
+On July 27th, there will be an optional field trip to the Hopewell Ceremonial Earthworks in Newark, an ancient American Indian site proposed for UNESCO World Heritage list inscription.

 Program staff from councils beyond the Midwest are welcome to attend.

 Questions?
 Please contact Robert Colby: firstname.lastname@example.org, 614-461-7802

 10:30 – 11:30 a.m.: Community-Engaged Projects Open Forum

 Humanities councils do community-based projects in many different ways.
 This session will give participants an opportunity to share their experiences planning, executing, and evaluating strategic community-based initiatives and learn from others’ successes and challenges.

 Facilitated by Robert Colby, Ohio Humanities program officer.